-Following the in-class program, students are required to complete 120 hours or practicum.
+Following the in-class program, students complete 120 hours of practicum.
 Practicum may be paid or unpaid at employer’s discretion, students are covered by Worker’s Compensation while on practicum.
 While Assiniboine strives to find practicum placements for students, the responsibility to find a practicum placement ultimately lies with the student.

 - A minimum of Grade 10 or equivalent